 Kami Black, MSW, LCSW

 Kami received her Master’s degree in social work from The University of Utah.
-She has over 12 years of adolescent treatment experience and her areas of expertise include trauma and women’s issues including body image, self-worth and promiscuity and is EMDR trained.
+She has over 17 years of adolescent treatment experience and her areas of expertise include trauma, attachment, identity, self-worth and promiscuity.
+She is trained in Eye Movement Desensitization and Reprocessing (EMDR).
+She utilizes this modality as one of her many tools to address the core issue that feeds the behavior.
+She’s also trained in Trauma Focused Equine Assisted Psychotherapy (TF-EAP) which she utilizes with the clients and training for staff.
 Kami strongly believes in the family therapy approach and loves working with the whole family to help improve relationships.
-Kami has a great love for the outdoors and spends much of her free time biking through Utah’s beautiful countryside.
+Kami has a great love for camping with her 3 children and husband, biking, yoga and hiking in Utah’s beautiful mountainside.

 Kirk Simon, MD